The Chance of a Lifetime

 Why do we close our eyes and let the innocent be tortured to death?
 What makes this holocaust in America any different than the holocaust we fought in Germany?

 God's people have to decide to repent.
 To pray to save these children.
 To care about them enough to save them.
-To treat them like they have themselves been treated.
+To treat them like we want to be treated.

-We have to think about someone else for a change - to love them.
+We have to think about someone else - to love them.
 What is so difficult about that?

 There are plenty of couples wanting to raise them, if we can just get them to the point of birth and let them keep living.